-As with quizzes, the Midterm and Final Examinations are timed tests, available for four full days only, during the designated period.
-Students are responsible for completing each examination within the designated available period of time.
-There will be no opportunity to make up an exam once it has closed.
-Students will not be able to review Midterm Examination answers if they have not taken the exam during the available time period.
+As with quizzes, the Midterm and Final Examinations are timed tests available for four full days only during the designated period.
+Students are responsible for completing each examination within the designated period.
+Once an exam has closed, students cannot take it at another time or earn other points.
+Students cannot review Midterm Examination answers if they have not taken the exam during the available period.